molevolworkshop/molevolworkshop.github.io/README.md

 web site, please visit [molevolworkshop.github.io](https://molevolworkshop.github.io) instead.

-For faculty wishing to update their workshop lectures or labs, please look at [this](https://github.com/molevolworkshop/moledata) repository instead. **NOTE:** if you do update materials in the `moledata` repo, you will need to trigger a rebuild of the site for them to actually update on the website.
+For faculty wishing to update their workshop lectures or labs, please look at [this](https://github.com/molevolworkshop/moledata) repository instead.
 For faculty wishing to update their profile page, please look at `README` in the `faculty` folder.